CsBigDataHub/emacros/README.md

 Beginnig with GNU Emacs Version 22, the kmacro package is part of the GNU Emacs distribution.
 The kmacro package provides support for dealing with macros that have been defined and named in the current Emacs session.
 For example, it places all keyboard macros that have been defined and named with the function `kmacro-name-last-macro` on the keyboard macro ring for easy retrieval.

 The Emacros package, by contrast, provides support for saving keyboard macros to files and reloading them in future Emacs sessions.
 Keyboard macros that have been named and saved with the Emacros function `emacros-name-last-kbd-macro-add` are completely separate from the kmacro world.
 In particular, they are not placed on kmacro's macro ring.
 The main reason for this design decision is that in the Emacros world, where keyboard macros are saved and reloaded, there will often be a large number of macros.
 Holding them in a ring is not a very good way to keep track of them.
 The functions `emacros-execute-named-macro` and `emacros-auto-execute-named-macro` with their completion features and the help functions `emacros-show-macros` and `emacros-show-macro-names` are better suited for this purpose.

+#### Acknowledgment

+This is a package created by **Thomas Becker**.
+I found this package useful and wanted to submit to `MELPA`. original source code can be found at - http://thbecker.net/free_software_utilities/emacs_lisp/emacros/emacros.html However it is quite outdated.
+I have resolved all the flycheck warning in his code before submitting it to `MELPA`.

 Copying Information
 -------------------